The No-Poo Routine That Eliminated My Dandruff Completely

 If you’re not ready to commit to the no-poo life, that’s fine.
 You can theoretically get similar results from significantly scaling back on shampoo — say, using a sulfate-free version once a week instead of three times a week.
 “I went from washing my hair every other day to now washing it once every five to seven days,” De Jesu says.
 “My personal journey has brought benefits like additional shine and thickness.
 My hair also grows notably faster.”
 On “off” days, De Jesu keeps her hair dry by wearing a Shhhowercap in the shower.
 I do the same; although I do often wet my hair in the shower without shampooing, just to refresh my curls a bit.

-Afterwards, I comb and spritz with a leave-in conditioner.
-Oh yeah, I’ve effectively given up on traditional conditioner, too — but that’s another story.
+Afterward, I comb and spritz with a leave-in conditioner.
+Oh, yeah, I’ve effectively given up on traditional conditioner, too — but that’s another story.